Africa (Roman province): African Terra Sigillata

-After a period of artisanal, political, and social decline in the 3rd century AD, lamp-making revived and accelerated.
-The introduction of fine local red-fired clays in the late 4th century triggered this revival.
+Artisanal, political, and social disruption in the 3rd century AD led to a decrease in the production of ceramic goods in North Africa.
+Afterwards, lamp-making revived and accelerated.
+The introduction of fine local red-fired clays in the late 4th century AD triggered this revival.
 African Red Slip ware (ARS), or African Terra Sigillata, revolutionized the pottery and lamp-making industry.

 ARS ware was produced from the last third of the 1st century AD onwards, and was of major importance in the mid-to-late Roman periods.
 Famous in antiquity as "fine" or high-quality tableware, it was distributed both regionally and throughout the Mediterranean basin along well-established and heavily trafficked trade routes.
 Northwest Africa's economy flourished as its products were dispersed and demand for its products dramatically increased.

-Initially, the ARS lamp designs imitated the simple design of 3rd- to 4th-century courseware lamps, often with globules on the shoulder or with fluted walls.
+Initially, the ARS lamp designs imitated the simple design of 3rd- to 4th-century coarseware lamps, often with globules on the shoulder or with fluted walls.
 More ornate designs appeared before the early 5th century as demand spurred on the creative process.
 The development and widespread distribution of ARS finewares marks the most distinctive phase of Northwest African pottery-making.

 These characteristic pottery lamps were produced in large quantities by efficiently organized production centers with large-scale manufacturing abilities.
 They can be attributed to specific pottery-making centers in northern and central Tunisia by way of chemical analysis, allowing archeologists to trace distribution patterns from their source through the regions and across the Mediterranean.
 Some major ARS centers in central Tunisia are Sidi Marzouk Tounsi, Henchir el-Guellal (Djilma), and Henchir es-Srira, all of which have ARS lamp artifacts attributed to them by the microscopic chemical makeup of the clay fabric as well as macroscopic style prevalent in that region.

-Local pottery markets fueled the economy of not only the towns, but the entire region and supported markets abroad.
+Regional pottery markets fueled the economy of both urban and rural sites and supported markets abroad.
 Certain vessel forms, fabrics, and decorative techniques like rouletting, appliqué, and stamped décor, are specific for a certain region and even for a certain pottery center.
 If neither form nor decoration of the material is identifiable, it is possible to trace an item using chemical analysis, not just to a certain region but even to its place of production by comparing its makeup to a matrix of important northeastern and central Tunisian potteries.